linagora/tmail-flutter/docs/adr/0073-prevent-notification-storm-android.md

 Rules:

 * maximum **20 notifications**
-* prioritize emails requiring user action
+* prioritise emails requiring user action
 * regular emails generate notifications **only if they belong to the Inbox mailbox**
 * remaining emails sorted by newest first